quantling/discriminative_lexicon_model/docs/source/quickstart.rst

 Semantic vector length
 ----------------------

-The length of a semantic vector can be obtained by pyldl.measures.vector_length.
+The length of a semantic vector can be obtained by discriminative_lexicon_model.measures.vector_length.

 .. code-block:: python